Michael Lombardi (American football)

-Michael Lombardi (born June 19, 1959) is an American football executive and media analyst.
+Michael Lombardi (born June 19, 1959) is an American football executive and former analyst who is the general manager for the North Carolina Tar Heels.
 Until 2016, he was an assistant to the coaching staff of the New England Patriots and is a former analyst for the NFL Network and sportswriter at NFL.com.
-Lombardi also previously served as an NFL executive with the San Francisco 49ers, Cleveland Browns, Philadelphia Eagles, and Oakland Raiders.
+Lombardi also previously served as an NFL executive with the San Francisco 49ers, Cleveland Browns, Philadelphia Eagles, Denver Broncos, and Oakland Raiders.
 He hosts his own podcast "The GM Shuffle" formerly with Adnan Virk now with Femi Abebefe, and co-hosts a Saturday morning sports betting program on Sirius XM for Vegas Stats & Information Network along with a daily show on Vegas Stats & Information Network called "The Lombardi Line".
+Lombardi is not related to Green Bay Packers coaching legend Vince Lombardi.

 Life and career

 Early life

 Lombardi grew up in Ocean City, New Jersey and played both baseball and football at Valley Forge Military Academy.
 He attended Hofstra University from 1977–1981, where he played defensive lineman and long snapper for the football team.